 Massaged kale salad with olive oil, lemon juice, pears, dried cranberries, and pine nuts.
 Kosher, pareve, vegetarian, healthy, superfood.

-- 1/3 cup raw pine nuts or unsalted raw sunflower seeds
+- 1/3 cup raw pine nuts or unsalted raw sunflower seeds (On a budget?
+Use sunflower seeds or chopped toasted walnuts!)

 - 10 oz kale